Seeds are started in soil blocks, which reduce the use of plastic pots and minimize transplant shock.

 Seedlings growing under the lights while the outside soil is warming up.

 Little tomatoes and peppers have already been transplanted from their soil cubes to small pots.
 Transplanting at least once before going out to the garden helps build strong roots.

 Pattypan squash and blossoms ready for the picking.
 These squash are firmer than zucchini and are great marinated with Italian dressing and grilled.

 There’s nothing like a fresh picked strawberry.
 They melt in your mouth.

 Granddaughter Kenzi is ready for our first market day in Travelers Rest.
-We are there every Saturday May through September.
+We are there on Saturdays May through September.

 Yard long beans are tasty and fun.